Thisara Perera: T20 international career

-In August 2017, he was named in a World XI side to play three Twenty20 International matches against Pakistan in the 2017 Independence Cup in Lahore.
+In August 2017, he was named in a World XI team to play three Twenty20 International matches against Pakistan in the 2017 Independence Cup in Lahore.
 In the second T20I of the series, Perera took 2 wickets and scored an unbeaten 19-ball 47 runs to lift the World XI to win by 7 wickets.
 The score highlighted by five huge sixes and Perera won the man of the match award for his match winning all-round performances.

 In April 2018, he was named in the Rest of the World XI squad for the one-off T20I against the West Indies, to be played at Lord's on 31 May 2018.

 Captaincy

 In October 2017, against Pakistan he was named as captain for Sri Lanka for 3 match T20I series.
 This announcement came after Sri Lanka Cricket confirmed that the fixture in Lahore would go ahead as planned and their limited-overs captain, Upul Tharanga, had pulled out of the match due to security reasons.

 Ahead of the T20I in Lahore, Cricket Sri Lanka's president Thilanga Sumathipala said that the team was privileged to be in Pakistan and that he would help support the country in hosting more tours.
 Najam Sethi, chairman of the PCB, said that this fixture would be the start of international cricket returning to the country, with him expecting every country to play in Pakistan by the end of 2020.
 Despite all those efforts, Sri Lanka suffered another whitewash and lost the T20I series 3–0.

 On 29 November 2017, Perera was named as Sri Lanka's captain for the ODI and T20I matches against India, replacing Upul Tharanga.
 The change came due to poor performance and whitewash losses under Tharanga's captaincy.

 His first ODI captaincy came in the first ODI against India at Dharamsala.
 In the match, Perera won the toss and elected to field first.
 The result gave full sorts of validity, where the Sri Lankan pacers led by Suranga Lakmal devastated the Indian batting line up.
 At one time, India were seven down for just 39 runs, until MS Dhoni paced the innings to reach India's total over hundred.
 Finally India scored 112 runs and Perera took the wicket of Dhoni as the final wicket of the innings.
 This 112 ranked as India's third-lowest in ODIs at home and their lowest at home when batting first.
 Sri Lanka comfortably won the match by 7 wickets and finished their 12 ODI loss streak as well.

 Finally, Sri Lanka lost the ODI series 1–2.
 In the T20I series, Sri Lanka suffered a 3 loss whitewash, by giving 6 consecutive losses under Perera's captaincy.